inrazhtet/WashingtonMetro/README.md

 Our goal is to use existing administrative data along with American Community Survey data at the census block level to find a narrative on where the most fare evasion is happening and what could be the cause of it.

 #### Team
-The lead P.I of the team is [Vicki Lancaster](https://www.bi.vt.edu/faculty/Vicki-Lancaster).
+The lead Principal Investigator of the team is [Vicki Lancaster](https://www.bi.vt.edu/faculty/Vicki-Lancaster).
 Lata Kodali, a Ph.D. student in Statistics at Virginia Tech and I co-led a team of 4 undergraduate interns from Virginia Tech for this project.

+#### Deliverables
+We presented our findings to the executive at the Washington Metro Transport Authority.
+We also did a symposium poster on some of our work which is in this repo under **WMATAFindings.pdf**

 #### Datasets
 *This repository is not for reproducibility.
 It is to highlight some of the work I have done via some code snippets.
 The datasets are under strict confidentiality agreement*